 Hatch chiles are large fleshy peppers.
 They are grown in New Mexico’s Hatch Valley.
 If you live in the Southwest (Texas, New Mexico, Arizona and California), you’re likely to see them everywhere in the fall.
 They’re abundant in the markets, and in some locations you’ll be able to spot Hatch chile stands where they sell them already roasted too.

 If you live in a state that’s lucky enough to get these Hatch chiles, you absolutely have to try this queso.
 It’s just spicy enough and has tons of flavor.

-If you can’t find freshly roasted chiles though, fear not!
-You can absolutely just substitute canned green chiles!
+If you can’t find freshly roasted chiles though, fear not because you can roast your own.

 Cook the chiles and shallots in butter over medium heat and then stir in flour to form a roux.